 With today's distributed workforce and our greater reliance on remote work, cybersecurity risks have steadily increased.
-Social engineering lies at the root of as many as 98% of these IT security attacks.
-About 43% of IT professionals report being targeted by social engineering.
+Social engineering lies at the root of as many as 98% of IT security attacks and roughly 43% of IT professionals report being targeted by social engineering.

 When these attacks are successful, they result in significant business impact and losses.
 Explore the types of social engineering and how you can protect your management, staff, stakeholders, and business operations: